-A redshirt season after transferring from Rice University prior to the 2018-19 season…practiced with the Seminoles throughout the season as he prepared himself to play for Florida State during the 2019-20 season…added more than 25 pounds of muscle to his frame and became a much stronger player because of his work on the court with Associate Head Coach Stan Jones and Director of Strength and Conditioning Mike Bradley…is much more prepared for the rigors of Florida State’s upcoming 20-game ACC schedule beginning with his first season of eligibility at Florida State…traveled and practiced with the Seminoles to the NCAA First and Second Rounds in Hartford, Conn…given the opportunity to travel with the Seminoles via an NCAA waiver because Florida State University was on spring break during the Seminoles’ first and second round wins over Vermont (March 21, 2019, 76-69) and Murray State (March 23, 2019, 92-69).
+A redshirt season after transferring from Rice University prior to the 2018-19 season…practiced with the Seminoles throughout the season as he prepared himself to play for Florida State during the 2019-20 season…added more than 25 pounds of muscle to his frame and became a much stronger player because of his work on the court with Associate Head Coach Stan Jones and Director of Strength and Conditioning Mike Bradley…traveled and practiced with the Seminoles to the NCAA first and second rounds in Hartford, Conn…given the opportunity to travel with the Seminoles via an NCAA waiver because Florida State University was on spring break during the Seminoles’ first and second round wins over Vermont (March 21, 2019, 76-69) and Murray State (March 23, 2019, 92-69).

 Graduated from Rich South High School in Illinois in 2016…averaged 10.8 points, 7.1 rebounds and 1.6 blocked shots as a member of the varsity team as a senior…led the Stars to an 18-8 record…earned All-Conference First Team and All-Area Honorable Mention honors in 2017…a team leader as Rich South advanced to the second round of the state high school championship tournament…played in 25 of the Rich South’s 26 games…scored in double figures in 13 of the 25 games he played in…season-high of 20 points came in a 58-44 win over Rich East…scored 19 points in the season opening win over Plainfield South and totaled 18 in a win over Southland College Prep…totaled four double-doubles as a senior…a double-double of 10 points and 10 rebounds against Joliet West, 20 points and 10 rebounds against Rich East, 17 points and 11 rebounds in a second game against Rich East and 18 points and 10 rebounds against Southland College Prep…named the Stars’ Player of the Game for his performance against Plainfield South.

 Born April 9, 1998…Malik is the son of Tina and James Osborne…James played football at Iowa State and Tina ran track at Lewis College…earned 10 offers to play Division I basketball during his one season at the Bosco Institute…among the schools who extended offers were Rice, Seton Hall and Oregon State coming out of prep school…among his choices when transferring from Rice to Florida State were Northwestern, Wisconsin, San Diego State, Kansas State, Seton Hall and Virginia Tech…earned his first bachelor’s degree in Criminology and is currently pursuing a second bachelor’s in Humanities with a concentration in Communications – both from Florida State.